gem/oq-engine/doc/installing/cluster.md

 resource usage.
 The engine will automatically start and stop zmq processes on the worker nodes at each new calculation, *provided the user openquake has ssh access to the workers*.
-Please note that you must write all the workers that want to use to perform the calculations.
+Please note that you must list explicitly the workers that want to use to perform the calculations.

 NB: when using the zmq mechanism you should not touch the parameter `serialize_jobs` and keep it at its default value of `true`.